What do the numbers on digital cameras mean

 Common memory card capacities range from 4GB to 256GB or even higher.
 Higher capacity memory cards allow you to store more photos and videos without having to worry about running out of space.
 However, the actual number of photos or videos that can be stored on a memory card depends on factors like file size and camera settings.

-See also Best sharp digital camera
+See also How to make a digital camera with paper

 Types of Memory Cards